-Starlink Likes FCC Direction on 12 GHz, Verizon Urges ACP Funding, Rosenworcel Continues ACP Tour
+Starlink Likes FCC Direction on 12 GHz, Verizon & Comcast Urge ACP Funding, FCC Head on ACP Tour

 The FCC will vote at its May 18 open meeting on a proposed rulemaking that would open up the mid-band spectrum between 12.7 GHz and 13.25 GHz to mobile services.

-Verizon encourages funding extension for Affordable Connectivity Program
+Verizon and Comcast encourage funding extension for Affordable Connectivity Program

-Verizon is urging Congress to extend more funding for the Affordable Connectivity Program.
+Verizon and Comcast are urging Congress to extend more funding to the Affordable Connectivity Program.

 Kathy Grillo, the telecom’s senior vice president and deputy general counsel of public policy and government affairs, warned in a blog post Tuesday that the $14 billion for the subsidy program could run out “as soon as the first quarter” of 2024.